jariperttunen/Rextensions/README.md

 The first example creates one vector in C, passes on the vector to R function that makes vector addition in R style and returns the result vector back to C.

-The second exmpale creates one matrix in C, sends the matrix as column-first to R function that makes matrix addition in R style and returns the result matrix back to C.
+The second exmpale creates one matrix in C, sends the matrix data as column-first to R function that makes matrix addition in R style and returns the result matrix back to C.

-The third example creates one matrix in C, sends the matrix as row-first to R function that converts the matrix to column-first for proper indexing in R.
+The third example creates one matrix in C, sends the matrix data as row-first to R function that converts the matrix to column-first for proper indexing in R.

 The datatype for the vector and the matrices used is *double*.